-- a) The unit/facility shall run on AGC for at least six consecutive hours. - b) The unit/facility must then move as required by AGC for the test period.
-Hourly AGC data is captured for the test in relevant SO System(s). - c) To be certified, the unit/facility's average Control Error (CE) must be less than than the minimum of 1% of MCR or 5MWh per hour for all six hours"
+- a) The unit/facility shall run on AGC for at least a total of six hours within a week, made up of two sets of three consecutive hours, unless otherwise agreed with SO. - b) The unit/facility must then move as required by AGC for the test period.
+Hourly AGC data is captured for the test in relevant SO System(s). - c) To be certified, the unit/facility's average Control Error (CE) must be less than the minimum of 1% of MCR or 5MWh per hour for all six hours".

-.
 If the resource fails, the test may be repeated.
-Up to 3 attempts are allowed but problems should be fixed before repeating a test.
-The resource should be able to remain on AGC for the six consecutive hours without causing the unit to cycle or cause any instability related problems.

-d) On certification, a graph of the unit/facility for each hour shall be saved and archived by AS.
+Up to 3 attempts are allowed but problems should be fixed and confirmation given to SO before repeating a test.
+The resource should be able to remain on AGC for each sets of three consecutive hours without causing the unit/facility to cycle or cause any instability related problems. - d) On certification, a graph of the unit/facility for each hour shall be saved and archived by AS.
 The graphs should also be sent to the Service provider as evidence of the test together with the verdict (pass or fail).
 If the test is successful a certificate will be issued.